SUBJECTS — U.S. 1940 – 1991, Diversity, and Virginia; Mathematics; Science-Technology; Biography: Katherine Johnson;

 3. Does this movie paint an accurate picture of racism in the Southern United States under Jim Crow? [or] What are some of the things about racism in the Southern U.S. under Jim Crow that this movie doesn’t show?

-It doesn’t show most of the terrible things that racists did to black people: the daily humiliation, the beatings, the lynchings, etc. It doesn’t tell the story of the millions of people denied education and jobs because of the color of their skin.
+It’s not that the film is inaccurate, it’s simply that the story of the three black ladies who found jobs at NASA doesn’t lend itself to showing most of the terrible things that racists in the Southern U.S. did to black people: the daily humiliation, the beatings, the lynchings, etc. The movie doesn’t tell the story of the millions of people denied education and jobs because of the color of their skin.

 4. What role does the scene with the policeman and the three protagonists play in the story?
 What does this tell you about the position of the black women in Virginia society in the late 1950s?

-This scene foreshadows what happens in the film in terms of the attitude of whites at NASA toward the black women with whom they work.
-It also serves as a reminder of the ever-present threat of force against black Americans inherent in Jim Crow.
+This scene foreshadows what happens in the film in terms of the attitude of many whites at NASA toward the black women with whom they work.
+It also serves as a reminder of the ever-present threat of force against black Americans inherent in Jim Crow, which continues to a lesser extent to this day.

-5. One view of human relations is that in our lives we choose to associate ourselves with different groups (called “tribes” in this formulation) and that we develop allegiances to these voluntary tribes that are as important as our allegiance to the groups into which we are born or to which traditions assign to us.
-For example, Katherine Johnson could be said to belong to the following “tribes:” mathematicians, the human computers, the NASA Space Task Group, mothers, members of her church, etc. Analyze the story told by this film in terms of this view of human relations.
+5. [This question should be preceded by Question #1.]
+One view of human relations is that in our lives we are associated with different groups, called “tribes” in this formulation.
+There are involuntary tribes that we are born into, like families, clans, and countries.
+Then there are the tribes of affiliation which we join out of interest and belief.
+For example, Katherine Johnson could be said to belong to the following “tribes of affiliation:” mathematicians, the human computers, the NASA Space Task Group, mothers, church members, basket ball fans, etc. Analyze the conflict in this film in terms of this view of human relations.

-Racism broke down because the voluntary “tribe” of the NASA workforce became more important than the assigned “tribe” of race.
-Note, that the concept of race is a societal construct.
+Racism broke down because the voluntary “tribe” of the NASA workforce became more important than the societally assigned “tribe” of race.
+The concept of race and racial differences is a societal construct.
+To give an example, many people who are identified as African American have as many white ancestors as they do black ancestors.
+That means that many of their genes are, in fact, caucasian.
+So, why are they not classified that way?

-Note: It’s a great exercise to ask students to identify the tribes to which they belong, both traditional (including family) and voluntary.
+Note: It’s a great exercise to ask students to identify the tribes to which they belong, both those assigned by tradition and society and those assumed voluntarily.
+Which are the most important?

 6. Three characters in the film exhibit racist tendencies.
-Identify one of them, describe how their racism is shown, and what happens to their attitudes by the end of the film.
+Identify one of them, describe how their racism is shown, and what happens to their attitudes through the course of the film.

-The characters who exhibit the most adherence to Jim Crow attitudes are the police officer shown at the beginning of the movie; Paul Stafford, the condescending white engineer in the Space Task Group, and Mrs. Mitchell, the Female Computers’ white supervisor.
-By the end of the film, all of them change their attitudes: the policeman escorts the three protagonists to work; Mrs. Mitchell indicates her growing respect for Dorothy by addressing her as “Mrs. Vaughan,” and Paul Stafford reverses his resistance to Katherine’s presence and status, bringing her a cup of coffee.
+The characters who exhibit the most adherence to Jim Crow attitudes are the police officer shown at the beginning of the movie; Mrs. Mitchell, the Female Computers’ white supervisor, and Paul Stafford, the condescending white engineer in the Space Task Group.
+By the end of the film, each changes their attitudes: the policeman escorts the three protagonists to work; Mrs. Mitchell indicates her growing respect for Dorothy by addressing her as “Mrs. Vaughan,” and Paul Stafford reverses his resistance to Katherine’s presence and status, bringing her a cup of coffee.

 7. Coffee serves as a symbol in this movie.
 What does it symbolize?